Rescue Projects – What are the 3 Most Common Causes?

-As discussed in our blog, “Selecting the Right Medical Software Engineering Company”, the ostensible appeal of the offshore option’s lower hourly rates seldom if ever offsets the consequences described above.
-At the end of the day, the potential cost savings can be far outweighed by the implications of missed expectations, delays and rework.
-Ask yourself, “Is it worth the risk?” – Many of our clients would say “no”.
-Our advice is to very carefully assess the risk/trade-offs before sending your project offshore.
+As discussed in an earlier blog, the ostensible appeal of the offshore option’s lower hourly rates seldom, if ever, offsets the consequences described above.
+At the end of the day, the potential cost savings can be far outweighed by the implications of missed expectations, delays, and rework.
+Ask yourself, “Is it worth the risk?” – Many of our clients would say, “No.”.
+Our advice is to very carefully assess the risks/trade-offs before sending your project offshore.

-In recent years, particularly with mobile and web projects, we have seen the results of what i’d characterize as a capabilities mismatch.
-For example, firms that specialize primarily in consumer/business websites and/or mobile apps fall far short when it comes to medical app development.
-Without a solid understanding and commitment to the defined quality systems and development processes necessary for medical software, the resulting code cannot stand up to regulatory scrutiny.
-Firms lacking medical product development experience often overlook HIPPA and PHI considerations.
-And, when it comes to the user experience, they don’t understand the nuances required for medical end-users.
+In recent years, particularly with mobile and web projects, we have seen the results of what I’d characterize as a capabilities mismatch.
+For example, firms that specialize primarily in consumer/business websites and/or mobile apps fall short when it comes to medical app development.
+Without a solid understanding and commitment to the defined quality systems and development processes necessary for medical software, the resulting code can’t stand up to regulatory scrutiny.
+Firms lacking medical product development experience often overlook HIPAA and PHI considerations.
+When it comes to the user experience, they don’t understand the nuances required for medical end-users.

 HOW TO AVOID THIS SITUATION

-When evaluating vendors, look for a balance of the necessary technical skills and experience developing medical software.
+When evaluating vendors, look for a balance of the necessary technical skills and medical software development experience.
 If you needed to have your knee replaced, would you have your general practitioner do the job simply because he/she went to medical school?
 Probably not.
 Similarly, having skills in the platforms/technologies you need is only part of the solution.
 Equally important is knowledge of regulatory process, and considerable experience developing software for medical use.
 Frankly, we know there aren’t many firms that offer this combination of capabilities.
 So it’s well worth taking the extra time to find the right outsourcing partner.

 The Individual Contractor is No Longer Available